Density Functional Theory for two-dimensional homogeneous materials: Introduction

 \section{Introduction}

 Density Functional Theory (DFT) was first introduced~\cite{Hohenberg1964, Kohn1965} to study the quantum energy of finite systems, such as molecules.
 It became an important tool also in condensed matter physics, to study infinite systems, such as crystals.
 Using thermodynamic limit procedure~\cite{Fefferman1985}, it was shown that the energy {\em per unit cell} of a crystal could be computed as the minimization of an explicit (periodic) functional.
-This was first proved for the Thomas-Fermi model in~\cite{Catto1998_book}, and for the reduced Hartree-Fock model in~\cite{Catto2002}.
+This was first proved for the Thomas--Fermi model in~\cite{Catto1998_book}, and for the reduced Hartree-Fock model in~\cite{Catto2002}.

 In this work, we consider the intermediate case, and study semi-infinite systems, where the system is infinite in $s$ directions, but is localized in $d$ other directions.
 One can think {\em e.g.} of a nano-wire in three-dimensional space (corresponding to $s = 1$ and $d = 2$), or an infinite slab (corresponding to $s = 2$ and $d = 1$).
 Our interest comes from the recent developments of two-dimensional materials, such as graphene and phosphorene in the physics community~\cite{VdW}.
-Such systems, have been studied in~\cite{Lingling1,Lingling2}.
+Such systems, have been studied in \review{\cite{Blanc_LeBris_00} in the framework of Thomas--Fermi type models and in}~\cite{Lingling1,Lingling2} in the framework of the reduced Hartree-Fock model.
 Our objective is to prove and study DFT models for reduced dimension systems in order to allow low computational cost.

-In this work, we focus on the simple case where the system is {\em homogeneous}, in the sense that it commutes with all translations in the $s$ variables, and we derive reduced equations in the remaining $d$ variables.
+In this work, we focus on the simple case where the system is {\em homogeneous} in its first $s$ variables, and we derive reduced equations in the remaining $d$ variables.
 More specifically, we consider a positive charge distribution $\mu \ge 0$ in $\R^{s+d}$, representing the semi-infinite homogeneous material, which is translation invariant in the first $s$ dimensions:

 We are interested in the state and the (normalized) energy of the electrons in the potential generated by this charge distribution.